Curd (Amul) (1 Serving) and Methi Paratha (1 Piece)

 Portion Control

-Start by reducing the portion size of the methi paratha you consume.
-Smaller portions can help reduce the glucose spike.
+Reduce the portion size of the methi paratha and curd to help minimize the spike in glucose levels.

-Incorporate a source of lean protein, such as grilled chicken or tofu, to slow down the absorption of carbohydrates.
+Incorporate a source of protein, such as grilled chicken or tofu, and high-fiber vegetables like spinach or broccoli to your meal.
+This can help slow down the digestion and absorption of carbohydrates.

 Include Healthy Fats